jpellman/wiki.libjpel.so/Musings.rst

     * a.k.a. data warehousing

+    * Jupyter notebooks do for science what configuration management tools like Puppet/Chef do for systems administration.

 * Thought: A machine-learning based scheduler for scientific workflow management.

   * Train on a few runs of a pipeline to determine memory, CPU needs (maybe use priors supplied by researcher or some heuristic).